DocumentationAzkar ConsoleDocumentation

 Filter or highlight by severity, category, tag, alias, source file, thread, text, and saved presets instead of parsing strings by hand.

-Export CSV, JSON, HTML, bookmark JSON, or an importable Azkar Console Database for the teammate who needs to inspect the same session later.
+Export CSV, JSON, HTML, bookmark JSON, or an importable Azkar Console Database when a session needs to be reviewed outside the current editor.
+JSON logs are export-only; Azkar Console does not expose a customer JSON-log import workflow.

 Product and API Names